 RFID stands for Radio Frequency IDentification.

-RFIDwikipedia.org defines the abbreviation as "Refers to any electronic device that uses radio waves to facilitate the communication of data for the purpose of identification, and sometimes to locate and/or sense the condition(s), of animate and inanimate objects."
+RFID is an abbreviation that refers to any electronic device that uses radio waves to facilitate the communication of data for the purpose of identification, and sometimes to locate and/or sense the condition(s), of animate and inanimate objects."

 Anything that communicates using radio waves needs to be able to identify and differentiate itself from other things.

-The RFID Network has produced a video that shows different kinds of RFID devices and how RFID works.
-Watch the video and read the in-depth article...
+The RFID Network produced a short video (above) that shows different kinds of RFID devices and how RFID works.
+This video was a part of our pilot cable television show.